Royal Charter and Bye-Laws

 UCEM as a registered higher education provider with the Office for Students, and a registered Charity works to ensure value for money for all students through its activities.
 UCEM’s Value for Money Statement is published here (open in PDF) which provides information on UCEM’s income and expenditure.

 Information Governance and Compliance

 UCEM is committed to advancing information governance and compliance, ensuring that the services provided comply with GDPR, Data Protection, Freedom of Information, Records Management, Copyright, and Information Security.
-Further information can be found on the Freedom of Information page.
+Further information can be found on the Freedom of Information page (open in new window).

 Conflict of Interest